 (a) Means Department of Environmental Quality; except

 (b) As used in OAR 340 divisions 218 and 220 means Department of Environmental Quality or in the case of Lane County, Lane Regional Air Protection Agency.

+(39) “Destruction Efficiency” has the same meaning as “removal efficiency.”

-(35) "Device" means any machine, equipment, raw material, product, or byproduct at a source that produces or emits a regulated pollutant.
+(40) "Device" means any machine, equipment, raw material, product, or byproduct at a source that produces or emits a regulated pollutant.